 Calculate the standard error properly, using the vector of 9 elements (i.e., the vector containing one NA).
 Use a method that will work on any vector containing missing values.

 Here we will read data on several variables from a comma-delimited (.csv) text file into a data frame, which is the usual way to bring data into R. The data are all the known species of Anolis lizards on Caribbean islands, the named clades to which they belong, and the islands on which they occur.
 A subset of the species is also classified into “ecomorphs” clusters according to their morphology and perching habitat.
 Each ecomorph is a phylogenetically heterogeneous group of species having high ecological and morphological similarity.
+A measure of body size (snout-vent length, in mm) is included for a subset of species.
 The list was compiled by Jonathan Losos from various sources and are provided in the Afterword of his wonderful book (Losos 2009.
 Lizards in an evolutionary tree.
 University of California Press).
+The size data are from Mahler et al (2013) Science 341: 292-295.

 Download the file anolis.csv (click file name to initiate download) and save in a convenient place.